FOR IMMEDIATE RELEASE

 For the current cookie season, girls will sell cookies door-to-door and at cookie booths, as well as through the Digital Cookie® platform, an innovative and educational web-based addition to the cookie program that helps girls run and manage their Girl Scout Cookie businesses online.
 Now in its fourth year, the Digital Cookie platform continues to keep Girl Scout programming current and relevant to today’s girls, including by providing them with valuable business and STEM (science, technology, engineering, and math) skills that prepare them for 21st-century leadership.

 Additionally, Girl Scouts will celebrate the next century of female entrepreneurs during National Girl Scout Cookie Weekend 2018!
 February 23–25, Girl Scout councils nationwide will host exciting events and set up booths so that cookie enthusiasts can get their hands on the iconic treats and join in on the fun.
-To find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org or use the official Girl Scout Cookie Finder app, free on iOS and Android devices.
+To find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org.

 About Girl Scouts of the USA